BrentNoorda/NoMorePasswordsJustEmail/README.md

 * v1.000 - 2013/05/03 - Initial release demonstrating login with just an emailed security key
 * v1.010 - 2013/05/04 - Add alternative security method of a link in the email
+* v1.014 - 2013/05/07 - Allow and default to http, not just https.
+Let user choose.
+See "force ssl?" above.

 ------------------------------------------------------------------------------